fravale/cquadr/README.md

 # cquadr
-cquad R package by rcall
+Run the "cquad" R package in Stata by rcall

+Bartolucci, F. and Pigini, C. (2017). cquad: An r and stata package for conditional maximum likelihood estimation of dynamic binary panel data models.
+Journal of Statistical Software, 78.